Egeeio/egee-xyz/ocs.md

 layout: page
 ---

-OC stands for "Original Character - kind of like a character you create in an RPG game!
+OC stands for "Original Character.
+It's a bit like a character you create in a roleplaying game!

-Some people create characters and fursonas with backstories and personalities.
-Some have artwork and stories, and others have full fursuits!
+Some people create characters & fursonas with backstories and personalities.
+Some just have artwork and others have fursuits!

 Here are some of the OC's I have created: